1. Home

-German Girl in America Book Corner -Find your next Favorite Book!
+German Girl in America Book Corner- Books about Germany

 Fair warning, I have eclectic tastes.
-The List contains everything from east Fiction to Mystery, History to biography, Children’s Books to cook books.
-The only absolute rule is that they must relate in SOME WAY to Germany … either the book is about Germany, has a German Author, it relates to Germany somehow, or they are in German.
+The List contains everything from east Fiction to Mystery, History to biography, even mythology and Sport!
+The only absolute rule is that they must relate in SOME WAY to Germany … either books about Germany, or it has a German Author, or it relates to Germany somehow.
+These German related books are primarily in English.
 (If I find the links in English AND German, I’ll include both).

-I’ve organized the list (a bit) so that the books are easier to find.
+I’ve organized the list (a bit) so that the books are easier to find, but mostly they are in no particular order.
 AND… I have every intention of continuing to add to the list.
 (Especially now, since I’m going through a few books a week.)

 I’m also open to suggestions!
-So, if you read anything wonderful that you think goes on the list…send me an email with the name, and why you think it belongs. [email protected]
+So, if you read any wonderful books about Germany that you think belong on the list…send me an email with the name, and why you think it belongs. [email protected]

 This post contains affiliate links, which means I earn a small percentage of any product sales at no cost to you.